 I have related the foregoing incidents for the encouragement of the young workers that you may be assured that God will do his part if you will do yours.
-We are supposed to study the word and have it in our hearts and mind and He will give in that hour the things you should speak; he will bring to your remembrance the right thing in the right place.
+We are supposed to study the word and have it in our hearts and minds, and He will give in that hour the things you should speak; he will bring to your remembrance the right thing in the right place.

+There was one thing at this place which made me feel sorry.
 I want to tell you about it so you will be cautious.
 This is about a doctor who was there.
 He was so kind and interested in the meetings.
 He gave the boys a home all the time we were there.
 He was always at meeting and always in a front seat.
 One night he spoke to me and wanted us to go home with him, so the boys took our place and we went with him.
-We were not much more than in the house thell he said, "I want to tell you why I don't get saved.
+We were not much more than in the house till he said, "I want to tell you why I don't get saved.
 It is because there is no salvation for me."
 Then he related his experience.
-When he was a young man he said he attended a revival meeting for six weeks and was under conviction and went to the altar night after night and was seeking all the time.
-He said he prayed in the fence corners and behind the the stumps but never found any relief.
+When he was a youg man he said he attended a revival meeting for six weeks and was under conviction and went to the altar night after night and was seeking all the time.
+He said he prayed in the fence corners and behind the stumps but never found any relief.
 The meeting closed and he still kept praying but never got anything.
-Then the Campbellites came and started a meeting.
-They told him he would go crazy if he did not quit that and that since he had repented now all he need do was to believe and be baptized and he would be all right.
+Then the Church of Christ came and started a meeting.
+They told him he would go crazy if he did not guit that, and that since he had repented now all he need to do was to believe and be baptized and he would be all right.
 He said he did that and soon found out he was the same old sinner he was before.
-Then he said he went to studying infidel books and he had supposed he was an infidel until we came and commenced our meeting.
-"Now," he said, "I believe there is such a thing as salvation and I believe you folks have it and I would give everything in this world to get it, but it is not for me, not for me."
+Then he said he went to studying infidel books and he had supposed he was an infidel until we came and began our meeting.
+"Now," he said, "I believe there is such a thing as salvation, and I believe you folks have it, and I would give everything in this world to get it, but it is not for me, not for me."
 All this time he was walking the floor with his baby in his arms.
-I tried my best to persuade him to get down and let us pray for him. quoted all the promises, but he would continually say, "It is not for me, not for me."
-It was heart-rending and I made my my mind I would never leave one at the altar to struggle alone, but would pray with them and help them.
+I tried my best to persuade him to get down and let us pray for him.
+I quoted all the promises, but he would continually say, "It is not for me, not for me."
+It was heart-rending, and I made up my mind I would never leave one at the altar to struggle along, but would pray with them and help them.
 He was no doubt lost for the want of proper help at the altar when he was young and trying so hard to struggle through.